 Or seemingly so to me.

-So I'm not criticizing the coverage of this horrific bridge collapse yet.
+So, I'm not criticizing the coverage of this horrific bridge collapse yet.

-I did complain a lot about the coverage, for example, the Virginia Tech shooting, the Aruba missing young lady, the Anna Nicole Smith story.
+For example, the Virginia Tech shooting, the Aruba missing young lady, the Anna Nicole Smith story.

 The story goes on and on and on.